inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- F. Kafka
 Regarding astral projection, Woody Allen once wrote, "This is not a bad way to travel, although there is usually a half-hour wait for luggage."
+Money is truthful.
+If a man speaks of his honor, make him pay cash.
 April is the cruellest month...
 		-- Thomas Stearns Eliot
 I feel ...
 JUGULAR ...